“I just don’t have time for SEO.”

 We’ve assembled some of the best SEO tools and their uses below, so you can find the ones you need to simplify your own SEO strategy and make your business more visible online.*

-How quickly does it take your website to load?
+How quickly does it take for your website to load?
 If you don’t know the answer, there’s a chance you’re losing potential customers every day.
 In fact, according to Akamai, even a small 100-millisecond delay in load time can cause conversion rates to drop by 7%.

 Fortunately, there are some simple tools you can use to figure out how quickly your site loads and how to improve your site speed.